thesandlord/container-orchestration-comparisons/README.md

-# Container Orchestration Frameowkr Comparisons
+# Container Orchestration Framework Comparisons
 This repo contains tutorials on how to perform common task (like deploying a cluster) with various Container Orchestration tools.

 PRs welcome!